What conservative women think: a collection

 Iron Ladies aims to cure the source problem by gathering conservative women’s voices.

-My only requirements for links or posts: thoughtful commentary on culture, politics, or religion (or economics, see comments) by a conservative woman.
+My only requirements for links or posts: thoughtful commentary on culture — high or pop — politics, or religion (or economics, see comments) by a conservative woman.*

 A note about the term “conservative”

-US political speech, both through natural evolution and manufactured confusion, has ceased to provide clarity necessary for productive political debate.
+US political speech, both through natural evolution and manufactured confusion (see, for example, the evolution of the term “liberal”), has ceased to provide clarity necessary for productive political debate.
 We have lots of muddy terms.
 “Conservative” is one of them.

 Painting with a broad brush, there are fiscal conservatives, social conservatives, and limited government, constitutional conservatives.
-These categories do not have to overlap and even limited government and constitutional are really two tight categories, but media uses the term with a heavy implication of social issues, even though fiscal and limited government conservatives exist.
+These categories do not have to overlap and even limited government and constitutional are really two tight categories.
+Media, however, uses the term with a heavy implication of social issues, even though fiscal and limited government conservatives exist.
 (In very general terms, they are the Libertarians.)
 Overlay these subsets with the foreign policy spectrum of isolationist to interventionist and the label of “conservative” that gets used as some obvious label is not at all obviously anything.
 In my own writing I refer to the whole set as the “Right” and look at conservatives in their subsets.
-For the gathering here, I will pull from any type or combination of conservative.
+For The Collection and writings here at Iron Ladies, I will pull from any type or combination of conservative.

 About the title and the artwork